-There are three different streams in this program:
+There are two entry options to this program:

 The only option for Pensioners to move to Australia these days is an 'Investor Retirement Visa'.
 It is only interesting if you're financially secure, healthy, at least 55 years old and able to invest a large sum (minimum A$ 500.000) into Australian bonds.

 In exchange you get a temporary visa, that enables you to stay for 4 years.
 You'll never be a permanent resident.
 But you you can re-apply for another visa when the 4 years are up.
 There is currently no limit up to how many visas you are allowed to apply for.

 So, if the prospect of being a temporary resident only, does not concern you, the investor retirement visa may be a viable option for you.